rapha/js-stream/README.markdown

     var stream = days();

-Out of the box, a stream only has one method: next.
-This package adds:
+Out of the box, a stream only has one method: `next`.
+This package adds `shift`, `add`, `zip` and `interleave` to stream instances, and the globally accessible `Stream.unfold` method, which provides a simple way to build infinite streams.

-    shift, add, zip and interleave

-to stream instances, and the globally accessible

-    Stream.unfold

-method, which provides a simple way of building infinite streams.